Joseph Green (producer)

-Joseph Green (1934 – 3 February 2017) was the founding chair of the Department of Theatre and Dean of the Faculty of Fine Arts (1973-1980) at York University, Toronto.
+Joseph Green (1934 – 3 February 2017) was the founding chair of the Department of Theatre and Dean of the Faculty of Fine Arts (1973–1980) at York University, Toronto.
 He also worked as a producer for a number of theatre, film and television projects.

 Early life

 Joe Green was born and raised in Philadelphia.
 He studied Theatre at Temple University, graduating with a BA in 1956.
-He went on to obtain a Ph.D. in Dramatic Theory and Rhetoric at Indiana University in 1964.
+He went on to obtain a Ph.D. in Dramatic Theory and Rhetoric at Indiana University Bloomington in 1964.
 Green had a number of early teaching positions, including the University of Louisville, Indiana University, South Bend and Hunter College.
 He came to York University, Toronto in 1968.